nicolasazrak/caddy-cache/README.md

 For more advanced usages you can use the following parameters:

 - `default_max_age`: You can set the default max age for responses without a `Cache-control` or `Expires` header.
 (Default: 60 seconds)
-- `redis`: If you want to use redis for caching just add the redis uri.
-(Note: this is not recommended if responses are large)
 - `match`: You can specify rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
 Supported options are:
     - `path`: check if the request starts with this path
     - `header`: checks if the response contains a header with one of the specified values